GaloisInc/crucible/crux-mir/example/README.md

 Note that the model representation is a bit hard to read, and might change (see [#1434](https://github.com/GaloisInc/crucible/issues/1434) for details).
 This shows us two values that when added together overflow `u32`, which is an error.
 You might get different values (depending on your solver), but they will overflow `u32` when added together.

-If you are wondering how to best fix this error, have a look at [Kani tutorial](https://model-checking.github.io/kani/tutorial-kinds-of-failure.html#exercise-classic-overflow-failure) where this example is adapted from.
+If you are wondering how to best fix this error, have a look at the [Kani tutorial](https://model-checking.github.io/kani/tutorial-kinds-of-failure.html#exercise-classic-overflow-failure) where this example is adapted from.

 ## Example 5: Debugging with crucible_assert